Densaugeo/ESP-8266-NodeMCU-Tutorial/README.md

 Make sure to power on the serial converter BEFORE the ESP-8266 chip.

+## Connecting to AT Firmware (optional) ##

+Most ESP-8266 chips come with firmware that responds to AT commands.
+Some come with other firmware.
+Some come with firmware that prints an error message and then does nothing else.
+If you want to try out the AT commands or see what firmware your chip came with, you can play 'find the serial settings':

 ESP-8266 default baud rates can be  9600, 19200, 57600, or 115200 depending on what firmware version they come with.
 Line ending may be CR, LF, or both.

 Power on the ESP-8266.
 It will print a message stating the current firmware version by serial.
+The message will be in plain text if your serial settings match, or random ascii characters if they don't.

 If the serial connection doesn't work, try checking /dev so see if a new tty device is added when plugging in the serial converter, and lsusb to check if a USB device is recognized.
 The Tx and Rx connections may need to be reversed.

 Once the serial connection is working, sending 'AT' to the ESP-8266 should get an 'OK' response.
 For a full list of AT commands see http://wiki.iteadstudio.com/ESP8266_Serial_WIFI_Module#AT_Commands

-## Flashing NodeMCU ##
+## Building NodeMCU ##

+TODO

 First get the latest NodeMCU binary, available from https://github.com/nodemcu/nodemcu-firmware